 Highbury is many things to many people.
 For some it’s the leafier, quieter sibling to Islington next door, the perfect area to call home and raise a family.
 Imagine little Artemis running across Highbury Fields, or even littler Apricot demanding artisanal Babybel from La Fromagerie.
 Charming.
 For others it’s a weekly date with affliction, as they trudge to go and watch the most expensive football club in the world, Arsenal.
 A £5 pint here, a £6 pie there, and a two nil loss for your efforts.
 Good stuff.
 And then, for a lot of London, it’s a prime interchange.
 Highbury and Islington station can get you North, South, East or West.
 The city is your oyster - thanks TFL.
-Unless, of course, there’s a light gust of wind and a blue plastic blag blows onto the tracks, in which case the Overground will be down for a week, and you’ll need a place to eat and drink close by.
-Find that place in our guide to best places to eat in Highbury.
+Unless, of course, there’s a light gust of wind and a blue plastic blag blows onto the tracks, in which case the Overground will be down for a week, and you’ll need a place to eat close by.
+Find that place in our guide to the best places to eat in Highbury.

 Every neighbourhood in London should have a no-nonsense, comfort restaurant.
 Those ones where if you live nearby, you’re probably eating there at least once a week, because it’s just so bloody easy and so bloody good.
 Au Lac is one of those.
 It’s a neighbourhood, family-run Vietnamese restaurant just down the road from Highbury Barn that’s been serving no frills, tasty as anything food for years.
 The mince pork and dry fish with aubergine is something you’ll end up coming in to eat alone (or order for takeaway), and the same goes for their Ha Noi fish.
 A no-brainer that will make you want to move into the neighbourhood.